 Farm Bill

-ARA is advocating for several measures to be included in a multi-year Farm Bill to ensure that science-based regulations and the oversight of pesticides is based on scientific expertise of career regulators at the U.S. Environmental Protection Agency (EPA) Office of Pesticide Programs and state lead agencies.
+ARA is advocating for several measures to be included in a multi-year Farm Bill to ensure that science-based regulations and the oversight of pesticides are based on the scientific expertise of career regulators at the U.S. Environmental Protection Agency (EPA) Office of Pesticide Programs and state lead agencies.

 ARA's Position